HUGOW04/SecureGuard/README.md

 - **Optimized hash lookup**: Loads the hash database into memory using a `std::unordered_set` and checks hashes using constant-time average lookup (`O(1)`), instead of looping through the file each time (`O(n)`).
 - **Memory scanning** for known threats.
 - **Real-time autorun process checks** to monitor startup programs.
 - **Heuristic detection** to identify suspicious behaviors and unknown malware.
+-  **Improved false positive handling**: Combines process whitelisting, file extension/magic byte verification, and signature checks to reduce unnecessary alerts.
 - **User-friendly reporting and logging** for all scan actions and detected threats.
 - **System tray integration** showing CPU and memory statistics.
 - **Graphical interface** fully implemented with OpenGL.